What is the Aquatic Invasive Species Program?

-The Tahoe RCD is a key player in the Lake Tahoe Aquatic Invasive Species Coordination Committee (LTAISCC), organized to collaborate on prevention, control and early detection programs.
-The LTAISCC was formed to better share resources and information, standardize methods for treatment and data collection, perform coordinated education and outreach activities, obtain grants, and organize effective control efforts.
+The Tahoe RCD is the co-chair of the Lake Tahoe Aquatic Invasive Species Coordination Committee (LTAISCC), designed to collaborate on prevention, control and early detection of aquatic invasive species (AIS).
+The LTAISCC shares resources and information, standardizes methods for treatment and data collection, performs coordinated education and outreach activities, obtains grants, prioritizes projects and organizes effective control efforts.
+The Tahoe RCD leads the implementation of the prevention program and control program for aquatic invasive weed removal.

-Lake Tahoe’s original ecosystem was very simple, and consisted of only one predominant predator.
+Lake Tahoe’s original ecosystem consisted of only one predominant predator.
 Over time, some non-native species have been intentionally introduced to increase sport fishing or enhance ecosystem resources.
 Invasive species, non-natives that are harmful to the ecosystem, have also been introduced through unknown vectors.

 Aquatic Invasive Species Harm Lake Tahoe by: